Apeirogons/rt_estimation_thesis/shifts_combined/README.txt

-1. I've been not using environments (like an idiot), so there are too many things in requirements.txt.
-Anyway, it should work.
-Do pip install -r requirements.txt
-2. Create folder "data" and put 'owid-covid-data.xlsx' into it.
-Instructions for downloading are in the parent folder.
+How to use:
+Create folder "data".
+Download https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-data.xlsx and put it in data.

+Create conda environment "MachineLearning"... will change this name later.
+Only has to be done once
+- conda create --name MachineLearning

+Activate environment.
+- conda activate MachineLearning
+- pip install -r requirements.txt

+Split the data.
-3. Run data_splitter.py
+- Run data_splitter.py
-4. Run write_incubation_period.R
-5. Run seir_simulation.py
-6. Run all the other files.
+- Run all of the other R files except base_params.R.